 - Two projects in pre-production in prime gold mining Mexican jurisdictions.

-- Tahuehueto Probable Reserves as calculated within the prefeasibility study are listed as 3.26 million tonnes with grades of 3.40 g/t gold, 41.80 g/t silver, 0.35 percent copper, 1.19 percent lead and 2.24 percent zinc.
+- Tahuehueto hosts probable reserves of 3.26 million tonnes with grades of 3.40 g/t gold, 41.80 g/t silver, 0.35 percent copper, 1.19 percent lead and 2.24 percent zinc.

-- Tahuehueto measured and indicated resource, including above probable reserves, are listed as 6.11 million tonnes grading of 2.48 g/t gold, 42.82 g/t silver, 0.31 percent copper, 1.20 percent lead and 2.15 percent zinc.
-Inferred resources add another 3.5 million tonnes of 1.31 g/t gold, 37.6 g/t silver, 0.27% copper, 1.34% lead, and 2.44% zinc.
+- Tahuehueto measured and indicated resource of 6.11 million tonnes grading of 2.48 g/t gold, 42.82 g/t silver, 0.31 percent copper, 1.20 percent lead and 2.15 percent zinc.
+Inferred resources add another 3.5 million tonnes of 1.31 g/t gold, 37.6 g/t silver, 0.27 percent copper, 1.34 percent lead and 2.44 percent zinc.

 - Purchase of Campo Morado property included full infrastructure, surface and underground mining equipment for 2,500 tonne per day production.

 - Campo Morado measured and indicated resource of 16.6 million tonnes with grades of 1.70 g/t gold, 123 g/t silver, 0.80 percent copper, 0.93 percent lead and 4.01 percent zinc.
 Inferred resource of 988,000 tonnes with 1.32 g/t gold, 116 g/t silver, 0.64 percent copper, 0.92 percent lead and 3.2 percent zinc.